1. Have fun.

 8. Crew members, please remember that pets must be leashed at all times and should never be on the course.

-15. You must finsh the race on the same bike you started on.
+13. You must complete the entire race on the same bike.